|

 of the Secretary of Defense returned Salomon's Medal of Honor recommendation

-to the Army without acting on it, merely stating that it was based on
+yet again, stating now that it was based on

 circumstantial information.